luisdemarchi/cordova-plugin-facedetection-lite/example/README.md

-# FaceDetector
+# FaceDetection

-This application is a basic example for detecting single face in real time by the device camera, using the FaceDetector plugin.
+This application is a basic example for detecting single face in real time by the device camera, using the FaceDetection plugin.
 App Language: HTML - JavaScript
 - iOS: Objective-C & C
 - Android: Java & C